 The Garry Oak Trees have deeply lobed leaves that are bright green and shiny on top and paler with red to yellow hairs underneath.
 The leaves turn brown and crispy in the fall.
 Leaves often have galls, created by wasps.
-The acorns are small in size with a shallow cup on one end.
-The garry oak has grayish to black bark with thick grooves and scales.
+The acorns are small with a shallow cup on one end.
+The Garry oak has grayish to black bark with thick grooves and scales.

 Garry oak wood was used by coastal peoples for combs and digging sticks as well as for fuel.
 They also ate the acorns either roasted or steamed.
-The first peoples would burn the under story in these meadows to cultivate a supply of camas bulbs.
-Camas was an important food source for many Coastal groups.
-The garry oak eco systems would benefit from this and grow very healthy in these meadows.
+The first peoples would burn the understory in these meadows to cultivate a supply of camas bulbs.
+Camas are an important food source for many Coastal groups.
+The Garry oak ecosystems would benefit from this and grow very healthy in these meadows.